Vollinger0/esm/readme.md

 [ ] implement warning/talkback to server chat for syncs, backups probably even random stuff with funny hamster sentences.
 [ ] integrity check: checks if things fit together (e.g. dedicated.yaml config), our own config when running multiple instances, etc.
-    * or adapt config to dedicated.yaml, especially when paths change. probably as a sanity check implementation [ ] wipes from the wipetool should appear in cb:wipes?
-Do i need to alter EAHs database too?
-[+] create separate windows-gui thingy that resides in the taskbar or similar and provides a shortcut to the cli tool.
+    * or adapt config to dedicated.yaml, especially when paths change. probably as a sanity check implementation [+] create separate windows-gui thingy that resides in the taskbar or similar and provides a shortcut to the cli tool.

 ### optional
-[ ] usecase: purge galaxy
-[ ] tool: deletes the "discovered by" flags (potentially also for wipes/purges) [-] usecase: create configuration? => probably not needed. the custom config covers our needs.
+[-] usecase: create configuration? => probably not needed. the custom config covers our needs.